railsrumble/railsrumble.github.com/terms.markdown

 Rails Rumble may make changes to the Terms from time to time.
 You may reject the changes by terminating your account.
 You understand and agree that if you use the Service after the date on which the Terms have changed, Rails Rumble will treat your use as acceptance of the updated Terms.

-If you have any question about the Terms, please contact us at [organizers@railsrumble.com](mailto:organizers@railsrumble.com).
+If you have any question about the Terms, please [contact us](http://railsrumble.com/contact).

 ### Your Account